760 Skin, and the Discipline of Building Beauty Without Backing

 How do you approach standing out in a landscape dominated by celebrity-backed and heavily funded brands?

-We’ve always known we’re not trying to compete in the same way those brands are.
-Celebrity-backed and heavily funded brands often win on visibility, but visibility doesn’t always translate to trust or long-term loyalty and longevity.
-Our focus has been on building a brand that people genuinely connect with, through product performance, a clear point of view, and a strong identity.
-We’re not trying to be everything to everyone.
-We’re very intentional about what we put out, and why.
+We've never been trying to compete in the same way those brands are.
+Celebrity-backed and heavily funded brands often win on visibility, but visibility doesn't always translate to trust or long-term loyalty.
+Our focus has been on building a brand people genuinely connect with through product performance, a clear point of view, and a strong identity.
+We're not trying to be everything to everyone.
+We're very specific about what we put out, and why.

-We also see being a smaller, founder-led brand as an advantage.
-We’re close to our customer, we listen, and we’re able to build with a level of care and conviction that’s harder to maintain at scale.
+Being a smaller, founder-led brand is part of the advantage.
+We're close to our customer, we listen, and we build with a level of care and conviction that's harder to maintain at scale.
+Building without outside backing has sharpened that even further.
+When every decision has to count, you stop chasing and start choosing.
+We believe people come back to what works and what feels authentic, and that's what we're optimizing for.

 What’s something about building skincare products that people outside the industry tend to underestimate?